dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 numbers, quaternions are a group with the addition operator.
 The identity element is zero.

-To andle the multiplication operator, one needs a few rules:
+To handle the multiplication operator, one needs a few rules:

 ![](quaternion_multiplication_rules.png)